-Zellweger spectrum disorders are a group of rare, genetic, multisystem disorders that were once thought to be separate entities.
-These disorders are now classified as different expressions (variants) of one disease process.
+Zellweger spectrum disorders (ZSD) are a group of rare, genetic, multisystem disorders that were once thought to be separate entities.
+These disorders are now classified as different expressions (variants) of one disease process due to their shared biochemical basis.
 Collectively, they form a spectrum or continuum of disease.
-Zellweger syndrome is the most severe form; neonatal adrenoleukodystrophy is the intermediate form; and infantile Refsum disease is the mildest form.
-Zellweger spectrum disorders can affect most organs of the body.
+The most severe form of these disorders was previously referred to as Zellweger syndrome, the intermediate form was referred to as neonatal adrenoleukodystrophy, and the milder forms were referred to as infantile Refsum disease or Heimler syndrome, depending on the clinical presentation.
+ZSD can affect most organs of the body.
 Neurological deficits, loss of muscle tone (hypotonia), hearing loss, vision problems, liver dysfunction, and kidney abnormalities are common findings.
-Zellweger spectrum disorders often result in severe, life-threatening complications early during infancy.
+ZSD often result in severe, life-threatening complications early during infancy.
 Some individuals with milder forms have lived into adulthood.
-Zellweger spectrum disorders are inherited as autosomal recessive traits.
+ZSD are inherited in an autosomal recessive pattern.

-Zellweger spectrum disorders are also known as peroxisome biogenesis disorders (PBDs) - a group of disorders characterized by the failure of the body to produce peroxisomes that function properly.
+ZSD are also known as peroxisome biogenesis disorders (PBDs) – a group of disorders characterized by the failure of the body to produce peroxisomes that function properly.
 Peroxisomes are very small, membrane-bound structures within the gel-like fluid (cytoplasm) of cells that play a vital role in numerous biochemical processes in the body.
-PBDs are subdivided into the three Zellweger spectrum disorders and rhizomelic chondrodysplasia punctata.
+PBDs are subdivided into ZSD and rhizomelic chondrodysplasia punctata.

-The symptoms of Zellweger spectrum disorders vary greatly from one individual to another.
-The specific number and severity of symptoms present in an individual are highly variable and affected infants will not have all of the symptoms discussed below.
-The most severe form, Zellweger syndrome, is usually noticeable shortly after birth.
-Infants with Zellweger syndrome often have severe neurological deficits, progressive dysfunction of the liver and kidneys and usually develop life-threatening complications during the first year of life.
+The symptoms of ZSD vary greatly from one individual to another.
+The specific number and severity of symptoms present in an individual are highly variable and affected individuals will not have all of the symptoms discussed below.
+The most severe forms are usually noticeable shortly after birth.
+Severely affected infants often have distinct craniofacial features, neurological deficits, progressive dysfunction of the liver and kidneys and usually develop life-threatening complications during the first year of life.

-Children with neonatal adrenoleukodystrophy and infantile Refsum disease may not develop symptoms until later during infancy.
-Some of these children reach adolescence or adulthood although most have some degree of mental retardation, hearing loss and vision problems.
-Some have profound loss of muscle tone (hypotonia or floppiness), but some learn to walk and to speak.
-Some children with these milder forms of Zellweger spectrum disorders do not have any craniofacial abnormalities or only very mild ones.
+Children with milder forms of ZSD may not develop symptoms until later during infancy.
+Some of these children reach adolescence or adulthood although most have some degree of intellectual disability, hearing loss and vision problems.
+Some have profound loss of muscle tone (hypotonia or floppiness), but some learn to walk and speak.
+Some children with these milder forms of ZSD do not have any craniofacial abnormalities or only very mild ones.

-In extremely rare cases, affected individuals have gone undetected until adulthood.
+In extremely rare cases, affected individuals have gone undetected until older childhood or adulthood.
 These individuals have had only mild symptoms such as adult-onset hearing loss or vision problems and/or mild developmental delays.

-Infants also develop a variety of neurological complications including frequent seizures, poor or absent reflexes, mental retardation, and delays in reaching developmental milestones such as sitting, crawling or walking (developmental delays).
+Infants may also develop a variety of neurological complications including frequent seizures, poor or absent reflexes, intellectual disability, and delays in reaching developmental milestones such as sitting, crawling or walking (developmental delays).
 Affected infants have various brain abnormalities including defects caused by the abnormal migration of brain cells (neurons).
 Neurons are created in the center of the developing brain and must travel to other areas of the brain to function properly.
-In individuals with Zellweger spectrum disorders the neurons fail to migrate properly resulting in a variety of brain abnormalities (neuronal migration defects).
+In individuals with ZSD, the neurons fail to migrate properly resulting in a variety of brain abnormalities (neuronal migration defects).
 Some affected infants also develop progressive degeneration of the nerve fibers (white matter) of the brain (leukodystrophy).

 Infants may have distinctive facial features including a flattened appearance to the face, a high forehead, abnormally large “soft spots” (fontanelles) on the skull, broad bridge of the nose, a small nose with upturned nostrils (anteverted nares), an abnormally small jaw (micrognathia), a highly arched roof of the mouth (palate), a small chin, extra (redundant) folds of skin on the neck, and minor malformation of the outer part of the ears.
 The bony ridges of the eye socket may be abnormally shallow and the back of the head may be abnormally flat (flat occiput).

 A variety of eye abnormalities may occur including eyes that are spaced widely apart (hypertelorism), clouding of the lenses of the eyes (cataracts) or the clear (transparent) outer layer of the eye (corneal opacities), degeneration of the nerve that carries visual images from the eye to the brain (optic atrophy), and rapid, involuntary eye movements (nystagmus).
-Many infants with Zellweger spectrum disorders develop degeneration of the retina, which is the thin layer of nerve cells that sense light and convert it into nerve signals, which are then relayed to the brain through the optic nerve.
+Many infants with ZSD develop degeneration of the retina, which is the thin layer of nerve cells that sense light and convert it into nerve signals, which are then relayed to the brain through the optic nerve.
 Glaucoma, a condition characterized by increased pressure within the eye causing a distinctive pattern of visual impairment, may also occur.
-The various eye abnormalities associated with Zellweger spectrum disorders can cause loss of vision to varying degrees.
-In addition to vision loss, infants with Zellweger spectrum disorders also experience hearing loss with onset during the first few months of life.
+The various eye abnormalities associated with ZSD can cause loss of vision to varying degrees.
+In addition to vision loss, infants with ZSD also experience hearing loss with onset during the first few months of life.